wp-plugins/multi-rating/readme.txt

 * Automatic placement settings to display the rating form and rating results on every post in different positions
 * Meta box on the edit post page to override the default automatic placement settings
 * Settings to restrict post types, turn on validation, modify text, apply different styles and clear the database etc...
+* Reports on number of entries per day
+* Export rating results to CSV file

 Here's a live demo: http://danielpowney.com/multi-rating/